Our DIY Vertical Chess Board hangs on the wall, so there’s no rush to finish a game. It’s a playable piece of art that everyone will love!

 After one pass along the drywall square, I ran the knife freehand over all the grooves again.
 When I finished the lines, I lightly sanded the board with 220 grit sandpaper.

 I used 3Ms Platinum tape to mask off the squares.
-I could have used regular blue tape for the step (the grooves contain the stain, not the tape), but since the Platinum tape tears at a 90 degree angle, it was easier to use for this particular application.
+I could have used regular blue tape for this step (the grooves contain the stain, not the tape), but since the Platinum tape tears perfectly straight, it was easier to use for this particular application.
 You can read more about this in my How to Make Clean Lines with Stain post.

 I was careful to cover the grooves with the tape, as explained in my How to Make Clean Lines with Stain post.